-Superia PRO-T3 is a processless plate that eliminates the processor, chemistry, gum and water used in the conventional plate production process, the plate being taken straight from the platesetter onto the press.
-This means Superia PRO-T3 represents the fastest way of getting a plate on-press, and all the variables associated with processors and finishing units, including the time and labour involved with their maintenance, are eliminated
+Superia ZP is a processless plate that eliminates the processor, chemistry, gum and water used in the conventional plate production process, the plate being taken straight from the platesetter onto the press.
+This means Superia ZP represents the fastest way of getting a plate on-press, and all the variables associated with processors and finishing units, including the time and labour involved with their maintenance, are eliminated

 The latest version of this groundbreaking processless plate represents Fujifilm’s most advanced printing plate to date.
 It features a number of high performance technologies designed to optimise performance.
 The first is a special new Multi Grain (MGV) technology.
 This new micro-graining process applied to the surface of the aluminium guarantees the widest possible latitude in terms of ink/water balance on-press.
 The second is a multi-layer coating unique to Fujifilm which provides different functionalities within ultra-thin layers.